renke999/PerturbScore/README.md

 - The code for [training the PerturbScore](https://github.com/renke999/PerturbScore/tree/main/meta_data).
 - The code for [generating the data](https://github.com/renke999/PerturbScore/tree/main/scripts).

-For technical details and additional experimental results, please refer to our paper:
+For technical details and additional experimental results, please refer to our paper.

-[PerturbScore: Connecting Discrete and Continuous Perturbations in NLP](https://arxiv.org/abs/2310.08889).
-In the Findings of EMNLP 2023